-- Quitting is a challenge but many people quit successfully.
-21% of women and 27% of men are ex-smokers. - Research shows that around 3 in every 4 current smokers would like to give up altogether. - Smoking causes 30% of all cancer deaths including at least 84% of lung cancer deaths, 17% of all heart disease deaths, and at least 80% of deaths from bronchitis and emphysema. - Stopping smoking reduces this excess risk; stopping before the age of 35 can reduce a smoker's health risks to the same as those of a lifelong non-smoker.
+- Quitting is a challenge, but millions of people successfully quit.
+21 per cent of women and 27 per cent of men are ex-smokers. - Research shows that around three in every four current smokers would like to give up altogether. - Smoking causes 30 per cent of all cancer deaths (including at least 84 per cent of lung cancer deaths), 17 per cent of all heart disease deaths and at least 80 per cent of deaths from bronchitis and emphysema.
+Stopping smoking reduces this excess risk; stopping before age 35 can reduce a smoker's health risks to the same as those of a lifelong non-smoker.